 Be able to receive a revocation of permissions command and delete user configuration to trigger the above steps.

-Another option would be for all machine to machine devices to be able to communicate this information to a user’s selected control devices e.g a Smart Phone.
+Another option would be for all machine to machine devices to be able to communicate this information to a user’s selected control devices e.g. a Smart Phone.

-Source

-REQ-2015-0619R02 Terms And Conditions Markup Language for Privacy Policy Manager

-Actors
+13.19.2 Actors

 Names are based on the current EU data protection definitions.